Alex-Syvitski/SC-400-Study/README.md

 # SC-400
 Study Notes --- SC-400: Administering Information Protection and Compliance in Microsoft 365

+10/06/2023 - Did a couple of presentations recently.
+Because I could pick the topic, I choose MS Purview DLP - forcing me to get quite good at the topic.
+Here is my presentation material, credit to microsoft for most screenshots.

 9/25/2023 - Broke diagrams and personal notes off of main study notes, add more content.
 Doing a second pass of Microsoft study notes.
 Diving deeper into SC-400 in the coming week or so.

 9/17/2023 - Completed the official course material modules.
 Added alot of diagrams and info from modules.
 Will be focusing on study notes for now, hopefully start exam prep week or two following.